saar-win/personal-projects/netapp/README.md

 ### This python script creates a VM for the development team

-- a helper Makefile for easy control.
+- A helper Makefile for easy control.
 - All processes will create automatically when the VM will go up by the startup script:
     - Create firewall.
     - Create a persistent disk for postgress app.